Living As God’s People

 Now we have received not the spirit of the world, but the Spirit who is from God, that we might understand the things freely given us by God.
 And we impart this in words not taught by human wisdom but taught by the Spirit, interpreting spiritual truths to those who are spiritual.
 The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned (2 Corinthians 2:12-14 ESV).

-Yet we need both: the Word (the Bible) and the Spirit.
+Both the Word (the Bible) and the guidance of the Spirit are needed.
 For what we discern inwardly from the Spirit must be in harmony with what we read in the Bible.
-If we don’t read and know what the Scriptures teach we will not be able to test those inner feelings whether they are from God or not.
+If we don’t read and know what the Scriptures teach how will we be able to test those inner feelings whether they are from God or not?
+Many have gone astray through inner perceptions believed to be of the Holy Spirit but were not tested.
+The leading of the Spirit will never contradict what is written in the Bible.

 Jesus taught many spiritual principles through parables, because only by the Holy Spirit could they truly be understood (Luke 8:10).
 He also used examples from the natural world to illustrate what we to be and what we are to do while in this world.
 This will be explored next.